singnet/dev-portal/docs/all/mpe/mpe.md

 ## Atomic unidirectional payment channel
 > You can skip this section if you are familiar with the concept of payment channels.

 The main logical building block of the Multi-Party Escrow is a simple ("atomic") unidirectional payment channel.
 You can find the implementation of the escrow contract for such a channel in the [SimpleEscrow.sol file here](https://github.com/astroseger/escrow_contracts/blob/master/contracts/SimpleEscrow.sol).

-The main logic is as follows:
+A [payment channel](http://super3.org/introduction-to-micropayment-channels/) is a tool that enables off-chain transactions between parties without the delay imposed by blockchain block formation times and without compromising the transactional security.
+There are several kinds of payment channels.
+Let us consider the simple unidirectional payment channel, the main logic is as follows:

 * The sender creates an escrow contract with a given expiration date and she/he funds it with a desired amount of tokens.